List of EastEnders characters introduced in 2021: Howie Danes

 He then returns to help Kim film a scholarship video for her daughter, Pearl Fox (Arayah Harris-Buckle).
 Howie decides to change the video without Kim's permission and she orders him to leave.
 She comes around when Pearl gets the scholarship.
 Kim assumes that Howie is gay and does not realise that he has feelings for her; she sets up him on a date with another man until Howie confesses his feelings.
 Kim is initially not keen on a relationship with Howie and he leaves.
 However, when Howie injures his leg, Kim decides to help him and invites Howie to move in with her at 20 Albert Square.
-Howie struggles with Kim's eagernesses to help and decides to move back home to Walford Towers after recovering.
+Howie struggles with Kim's eagerness to help and decides to move back home to Walford Towers after recovering.
 Kim drops a bag on his leg resulting in him staying longer.
 Howie pursues a relationship with Kim once again and they start dating.

 Howie starts receiving phone calls from an unknown person and he tells the caller that he loves them.
-He meets with a woman, Delilah (Chereen Buckley), who is revealed to be his ex-girlfriend and mother to his son Denzel.
+He meets with a woman, Delilah (Chereen Buckley), who is revealed to be his ex-girlfriend and mother to his son, Denzel.
 She leaves Denzel to stay with Howie and Kim and they struggle to bond together.
-Denzel causes trouble and when Amy Mitchell (Ellie Dadd) collapses after taking drugs, Denzel is accused of providing her with the drugs until Lily Slater (Lilia Turner) admits the truth.
+Denzel causes trouble and when Amy Mitchell (Ellie Dadd) collapses after taking drugs, Denzel is accused of providing her with the drugs until Lily Slater (Lillia Turner) admits the truth.